PopovEvgeniy/desexonix/readme.txt

 Description and usage

-This program lets you extract images from the Sexonix game.
+This program lets you extract the images from the Sexonix game.
 It is stored in the Sexonix.pic file.
-Extracted images will be saved in Truevision TGA format (256 colors with an indexed palette).
+The extracted images will be saved in Truevision TGA format (256 colors with an indexed palette).
 This program takes a target file name as the command-line argument.

 License